mrcavalcanti/mosaicoo/docs/sources/enterprise/auditing.md

 Audit logs are sent to a [Loki](/oss/loki/) service, through HTTP or gRPC.

-> **Note:** The HTTP option for the Loki exporter is available only in Grafana Enterprise version 7.4 and later.
+> **Note:** The HTTP option for the Loki exporter is available only in Mosaicoo Enterprise version 7.4 and later.

 ```ini
 [auditing.logs.loki]